 Business Continuity allows critical business functions to continue operating through serious disruptions.
 Continuity is not a quick fix, or ever finished.
 Through calculated assessments & planning, this shields the business in ways previously never thought possible.
-We use Disaster Recovery Institute's (DRI) approach.
+We use a 12-step planning approach.

 WHY DO YOU NEED IT?

 The threat of business disruption never ends.
 Existing or Potential, Internal or External.
 Business Risks are always pressing on your business, what are you doing to push back?

 Relying on Commercial Insurance is not enough.
 Insurance needs to be treated as a last resort.
 Insurance is vital to partial Recovery, and must not be neglected.